Curtains for Closet Doors: Ideas & Tips

 - If your closet is wide, you should have the capacity to hang either single or double panels curtains.
 In this case, the choice ultimately comes down to a matter of preference.

 Order Custom Curtains from Spiffy Spools

-These curtain closet door ideas are sure to function flawlessly in your space.
-At Spiffy Spools, we make it easy to create custom curtains that fit your unique style and measurements, with over 1,000 fabrics and patterns.
+We hope that the design tips discussed in this blog will be helpful to you to get a curtain closet door that is highly functional and aesthetically pleasing.
+At Spiffy Spools, we make it easy to create custom curtains that fit your unique style and measurements, with over 3,000 fabrics and patterns.
 Explore our site to find options that will work perfectly as a closet door—and don’t hesitate to contact us with any questions you have along the way!